martinville/solarsynkv2/README.md

 And moved to Version 3 -> https://github.com/martinville/solarsynkv3

 ## Background
-This Home Assistant integration was originally built using a bash script but has been migrated to a more developer-friendly platform utilizing Python.
+This Home Assistant integration was originally based solely on a bash script but has been migrated to a more developer-friendly Python platform.
 As a result, upgrading the existing integration is not feasible.
-Many entity names have changed, which may break existing display cards.
-The new version introduces more entities and automatically detects inverter modules, including multiple MPPTs and grid phases, eliminating the need for manual configuration.
+Many entity names have changed, likely breaking existing display cards.
+The new version introduces more entities, automatically detects inverter modules (including multiple MPPTs and grid phases), and features improved error handling.

 ![](https://github.com/martinville/solarsynk_test/blob/main/logo.png)